 Who will be there?

 Much like online businesses or blogging, higher education is a world of its own with unique challenges, content, stakeholders, and target audiences.
-Higher education is WordPress at enterprise level but we don’t worry so much about which e-commerce plugin is best.
+Higher education is WordPress at the enterprise level but we don’t worry so much about which e-commerce plugin is best.
 Instead, we’re more concerned with managing large-scale networks of faculty blogs, abiding with FERPA and accessibility regulations, and implementing tools to promote research data.

 WPCampus members are using WordPress to power learning management systems, intranets, large university websites, and whatever else is needed to support their institution.

-The world of higher ed is a great great candidate for utilizing WordPress to its full potential, whether it’s using the powerful CMS to stretch limited resources or using its API capabilities to share information and break down silos.
+The world of higher ed is a great candidate for utilizing WordPress to its full potential, whether it’s using the powerful CMS to stretch limited resources or using its API capabilities to share information and break down silos.

 How WPCampus began